jorgebucaran/fisher/man/man7/fisher-faq.md

 See `$fisher_home/config.fish` for the full code.

-### How is Fisherman faster than oh-my-fish/Wahoo, etc?
+### How is Fisherman faster than Oh My Fish and other systems?

 Fisherman ameliorates the slow shell start problem using a flat dependency tree instead of loading a directory hierarchy per plugin.
 This also means that Fisherman performance does not decline depending on the number of plugins installed.
 See also `Flat Tree` in `fisher help tour`.

-### Why don't you contribute your improvements back to oh-my-fish instead of creating a new project?
+### Why don't you contribute your improvements back to Oh My Fish?

-I have contributed back to oh-my-fish extensively.
-See also oh-my-fish history for August 27, 2015 when another project, Wahoo, was entirely merged with oh-my-fish.
+I have contributed back to Oh My Fish extensively.
+See also Oh My Fish history for August 27, 2015 when another project, Wahoo, was entirely merged with Oh My Fish.

 In addition, Fisherman was built from the ground up using a completely different design, implementation and set of principles.

-Some features include: UNIX familiarity, minimalistic design, flat tree structure, unified plugin architecture, external self-managed database, cache system, dependency manifest file and compatibility with oh-my-fish, etc. See `fisher help tour`.
+Some features include: UNIX familiarity, minimalistic design, flat tree structure, unified plugin architecture, external self-managed database, cache system, dependency manifest file and compatibility with Oh My Fish, etc. See `fisher help tour`.

-### How can I upgrade from an existing oh-my-fish or Wahoo installation?
+### How can I upgrade from an existing Oh My Fish or Wahoo installation?

 Install Fisherman.